 - you are separated and didn’t live together at all in that particular tax year, or

-- you gave them the goods to sell on through their own business
+- you gave them the goods to sell through their own business

-You might be able to delay or pay less Capital Gains Tax by claiming other reliefs, allowances, and costs related to the assets.
+You might be able to delay or pay less Capital Gains Tax by claiming certain reliefs or costs related to the asset.
+We discuss these in more detail below.

-When you sell or dispose of a business asset, the gain that is subject to Capital Gains Tax is normally the difference between the price that you paid for the asset and the price that you sell it for.
+When you sell or dispose of a business asset, the gain that is subject to Capital Gains Tax is normally the difference between the price that you paid for the asset (or its value when you first owned it) and the price that you sold it for.

 However, you must use the market value of the asset to work out the gain if you:

-- give it away to someone, other than your spouse or civil partner or to a charity
+- give it away to someone other than your spouse or civil partner or a charity

 - sell it for less than it is worth